• Skip to primary navigation

 Storage

-Store leftover sticky chicken wings in a sealed container for up to 3 days in the refrigerator.
-Reheat in the microwave.
+• Storing: Leftover garlic soy chicken wings can be stored in an airtight container for up to 3 days in the refrigerator.

 FAQ

-How do I know when the chicken garlic chicken wings are done baking?
+How do I know when the baked soy garlic chicken wings are done baking?

-Chicken wings are fully baked once the internal temperature reaches 160 to 165 degrees F.
+Using a meat thermometer, you'll know that the wings are fully baked once the internal temperature reaches 165°F.

 Yes, the sauce is safe to eat as the chicken should be fully cooked before adding the glaze.